The best attractions for a 5-day tour in Eastern Malaysia

 Look down at the rainforest from a bird's-eye perspective at Mulu Canopy Skywalk, the longest tree-based canopy walkway in the world.
 Take in panoramic views of dense rainforests, observe the local wildlife, and absorb the serenity of the jungle.

-You may like: Wonderful Journey in Malaysia
+You may like: Malaysia Tours 15 days

 Day 4: Sabah – Land of Islands, Beaches, and Rich Culture